webiny/Framework/src/Webiny/Component/Crypt/README.md

 The `Crypt` component provides methods for generating random numbers and strings, also, password hashing and password hash verification and methods for encryption and decryption of strings.

-The component uses a combination of three different seeds for providing randomness:
+The component uses MCRYPT_DEV_URANDOM for providing randomness.
-  - MCRYPT_DEV_URANDOM,
-  - mt_rand
-  - microtime

 For mixing seeds we use a basic combination of `mt_rand`, `shuffle` and `str_shuffle`.